gibsonliketheguitar/location-search-frontend/README.md

 ## How to read the files

 - inspired by Atlassian React Talk and personal experience to keep UI and their components close to each other
-- if this was a bigger project, based on the react talk, I would separate the state
+- if this was a bigger project, based on the react talk, I would separate the state and use redux?

 ```
 --- Page